Charles Kurland: Research

+In the later part of his career Kurland has been interested in the origins of mitochondria and the tree of life.

+Academy memberships

 Kurland was elected to the Royal Swedish Academy of Sciences in 1988 as a foreign member, and reclassified as a Swedish member in 2002.
 The Estonian Academy of Sciences recognized his achievements in biochemistry, and awarded Kurland an equivalent honor in 1991.